Health care (EHIC)

 - war invalids and persecuted persons,

-- addicted to alcohol, stupefacients and psychoactive substances - in case of addiction treatment.
+- addicted to alcohol, stupefacients and psychoactive substances - in the case of addiction treatment.

 - How do you get treatment by a dentist?